 She is a founding member of SMIRA and parent of a recovered selectively mute daughter.
 Lindsay is currently employed by SMIRA on a part time basis.

-Shirley was formerly an Agricultural Research Scientist and is now a Secondary School Teacher.
+Shirley was formerly an Agricultural Research Scientist and is now a Secondary School Teacher and Examiner in Science.
 She served as a SEND Governor of a primary school for a number of years.
-Shirley has a daughter in her early twenties who has selective mutism and acute anxiety issues.
+Shirley has three grown up children, one of whom has selective mutism and social anxiety.
+Shirley undertook training on SM with Maggie Johnson over 15 years ago and has since studied extensively to gain a thorough understanding of SM, anxiety and related aspects of mental health.

 Secretary and Deputy Chair

 Victoria gained a Master of Arts in Educational Studies from the University of Leicester in 2011, doing research into Selective Mutism in adolescents.
 A paper on her research can be accessed here.

 Victoria is one of those who represent SMIRA at meetings of The Communication Trust and Consortium.